|Compatibility:||IdSurvey 8.0||IdSurvey 8.1|

 |Out of quota / target (all)||Sum of Out of quota / target category outcomes|

 |Out of quota||Number of “Out of quota” outcomes|

 |Out of target||Number of “Out of target” outcomes|

 “Timing” data allows you to monitor several indicators of the interviewers’ working time.

 Connection time reports the time spent by an interviewer in a given survey.
 The connection time is calculated from the moment the interviewer logs into the survey until the logout – which can be manual or automatic.

 The connection time is divided into working time and idle time.
-IdSurvey automatically detects idle time by using the Auto-Sleep function.
+IdSurvey automatically detects idle time by using the Idle detection function.